web-archive-group/WAHR/code/README.md

 Use cases and specific implementation is [available here](http://ianmilligan.ca/2015/04/14/using-mathematica-to-generate-plain-text-files-of-mirrored-web-site-archives/).

 ## Other Things

-If you want to get Gephi working on OS X, and it's breaking, maybey ou need to change some of your settings?
+If you want to get Gephi working on OS X, and it's breaking, maybe you need to change some of your settings?
 See [Getting Gephi Running on OS X Mavericks](http://ianmilligan.ca/2014/07/15/getting-gephi-running-on-os-x-mavericks/).
+We are also working on a Hadoop to GDF converter.